2019 protests in Georgia (country): Reactions

 President Salome Zourabichvili shortened her visit to Belarus to attend the opening ceremony of the 2019 European Games and to meet with President Alexander Lukashenko following the beginning of the protests.
 In an interview with Euronews, Zourabichvili called for a "de-escalation" in the situation while also blaming Russia for stirring up a "fifth column" in the country that is loyal to Moscow.
 Russian Prime Minister Dimitry Medvedev denied these claims by saying it is a "distortion of reality".
 Russian Foreign Minister Sergey Lavrov criticized her remarks as "ultra-extremist" in a statement on 25 June 2019.
 Zourabichvili also called on Russian tourists affected by the travel ban to keep coming to Georgia because "They love Georgia" and that "politicians must solve the problems".

 In July 2019, Russia denounced an expletive-laden attack on Vladimir Putin by Georgian TV host Giorgi Gabunia during a broadcast on Rustavi 2.

 On 8 September, Giorgi Gakharia became Prime Minister of Georgia.
 Between 14 and 25 November several Georgian Dream MPs left the party, including 3 Conservative Party members consisting of: Zviad Dzidziguri, Gia Bukia and Nino Goguadze, Paata Kvijinadze remained in Georgian Dream however didn't leave the Conservatives, while Ruslan Gajiev defected to the Green Party and Mukhran Vakhtangadze to Georgian Dream proper. other MPs who left the party were: 1 member of the Green Party - Giorgi Begadze, along with 9 others, including – Tamar Chugoshvili, Tamar Khulordava, Mariam Jashi, Irina Pruidze, Dimitri Tskitishvili, Zaza Khutsishvili, Giorgi Mosidze, and Sofio Katsarava.

-Sofio Katsara also resigned as an MP.

-On 2 December, Akaki Zoidze resigned as an MP.

-On 10 December MP Aleksandre Erkvania left Georgian Dream.
+Several other MPs also resigned, including Sofio Katsara, on 2 December Akaki Zoidze resigned, and on 10 December MP Aleksandre Erkvania also left the Georgian Dream.

+On May 7, 2024, the European Court of Human Rights released a judgment, finding failure to properly investigate allegations regarding violations of prohibition of torture.
+The court ordered the payment of up to €15.000 in damages to the claimants.
+The finding also highlighted the problem of riot police officers not being identifiable, because they were not wearing identifying insignia, such as a warrant number.